adamw17/GhostScope/README.md

 ---

-# 🎯 Why This Exists
+# Why This Exists

 Instead of studying from books, this project is built through:

-- Tiny daily experiments
+- Tiny experiments
 - Real code
 - Real tools
 - Real debugging